pdhruvin25/D58_Final/README.md

 - Strengths:
   - Real-time packet capturing with customizable filters enhances usability.
-  - Integrated latency tracking for performance analysis.
+  - Integrated latency tracking for performance analysis along with pakcet size.
-  - Rich visualizations for improved user interaction.
+  - Rich visualizations for improved user interaction including a pause, resume and stop feature.

 - Limitations:
-  - Relies on Scapy, which might not be optimal for high-performance networks.
+  - Relies on Scapy, which might not be optimal for complex networks.
   - Limited IPv6 support in packet tracking.

 - Potential Enhancements:
   - Add support for saving output in JSON/CSV format for advanced analysis.
-  - Implement GUI-based visualization.
+  - Implement GUI visualization.

 ## Concluding Remarks and Lessons Learned